Chordoma is a rare type of bone cancer.

 Chordomas tend to be slow-growing and don’t often spread to other parts of the body.
 If they do spread, the most commonly affected places are the lungs, liver, nearby lymph nodes, bone and skin.
 As these tumours gradually grow, they can affect the surrounding areas of bone and soft tissue.

 Chordomas can happen at any age, but mainly affect people aged 40-60.
-Less than 1 in 20 of all chordomas occur in people under the age of 20 and childhood chordomas are very rare.
+Fewer than 1 in 20 of all chordomas occur in people under the age of 20 and childhood chordomas are very rare.
 Chordomas, especially those that occur at the bottom of the spine, are more common in men than in women.

 The exact cause of chordomas is unknown.
 Research is being carried out into possible causes.